SIGTechnologies/sigtech-python/README.md

 Please remember that all contributors are expected to behave appropriately and abide by our [Code of conduct](https://github.com/SIGTechnologies/sigtech-python/blob/master/CODE_OF_CONDUCT.md).

-## Reporting security issues
+## Security issues

 If you believe you have discovered a security vulnerability in our repository please report it to us immediately following the instructions [here](https://github.com/SIGTechnologies/sigtech-python/blob/master/SECURITY.md).

->Attention!\
+>**Attention!**\
->Please follow the instructions detailed. **Do not** publicly disclose the vulnerability in a Github Issue or on a public forum such as Discord or Twitter.
+>Do not publicly disclose the vulnerability in a Github Issue or on a public forum such as X/Twitter.

 ## Support

-If you encounter any issues or have any questions regarding our API or SDK, you can reach out to us via our [Discord](https://discord.gg/ZcFeutSrWM) or [Twitter](https://twitter.com/sigtechltd/).
+If you encounter any issues or have any questions regarding our API or SDK, you can reach out to us via email at [support@sigtech.com](mailto:support@sigtech.com).

 ## License